 How much does a dermatologist cost?

-A visit to a dermatology clinic may cost anywhere from $20-200.
-The variance of cost largely depends on where you live, your insurance plan, the dermatology care facility, and the type of skin care you are receiving.
+A visit to a dermatology clinic may cost anywhere from $30-250.
+The variance of cost largely depends on where you live, your insurance plan, the dermatology care facility, if the appointment is virtual or in-person, and the type of skin care you are receiving.

 Dermatology appointments play an important role in maintaining the health and wellness of your skin, as well as preventing serious skin problems such as skin cancer.
 Often your first dermatologist appointment will be an initial consultation - essentially a check-in about any skin conditions you may be experiencing.
 During this consultation, your dermatologist may perform a visual and physical exam of your skin and ask about your medical history.
 Depending on their findings, they may request a follow-up appointment.

 Before you book your first appointment, it is important to talk to your insurance provider about your specific insurance policy, and what dermatology services your health insurance covers.
 Different dermatology treatments come with different costs, and some medical care centers are more expensive than others.
 If you need a biopsy, for instance, the out-of-pocket cost of your care may be more expensive than if you only require moderate acne treatment.

 No matter what your insurance status is, Sesame guarantees you the best price on your next dermatology visit.
 With both in-person and telemedicine doctor’s visits available, you can find affordable, convenient dermatology appointments near you without the hassle you get with insurance companies.